Kursk submarine disaster: Russian claim of collision with NATO submarine

 United States Secretary of Defense William S. Cohen responded to Russian accusations of a collision with a submarine at a press conference in Tokyo on 22 September 2000.

-While the official inquiry was still under way, on 25 October 2000, Commander of the Northern Fleet Popov and his Chief of Staff Motsak were interviewed by the Spanish newspaper El Mundo.
+While the official inquiry was underway, on 25 October 2000, Commander of the Northern Fleet Popov and his Chief of Staff Motsak were interviewed by the Spanish newspaper El Mundo.
 They repeated the theory that Kursk collided with a NATO submarine shadowing the exercise.
 Fleet Admiral Vladimir Kuroyedov stated again on 25 October that he was 80% certain the accident was caused by a collision with a foreign submarine.
 Eleven collisions had occurred between submarines in the Barents Sea since 1967.
-The Russian Navy produced video footage of the wreck that they claimed showed evidence that this, too, resulted from a collision.
+The Russian Navy produced video footage of the wreck, claiming it proved a collision occurred.

 On 5 November, a representative of the Northern Fleet general staff told the Russian NTV television station that the sinking was caused by a collision.
 Admiral Mikhail Motsak repeated this assertion on 17 November in an interview with the Russian newspaper Izvestia.
-Officials insisted that an American submarine was closely shadowing Kursk and had caused the collision by getting too close.
-The Russian Navy produced satellite imagery of the U.S. submarine Memphis docked at a Norwegian naval base in Bergen just after the alleged collision and claimed this proved the submarine had surfaced for repairs, but the authenticity of the photos was never proven.
+Officials insisted that an American submarine was at fault for shadowing Kursk too closely.
+The Russian Navy produced satellite imagery of the U.S. submarine Memphis docked at a Norwegian naval base in Bergen just after the alleged collision, alleging Memphis had surfaced for repairs, but the authenticity of the photos was never proven.

-Geophysicists who analysed the seismic signals concluded and reported in February 2001 that the initial sound recorded was triggered by an explosion and not a collision with another vessel.
+Geophysicists who analysed the seismic signals concluded and reported in February 2001 that the initial sound recorded was triggered by an explosion, not a collision.
 The seismic waveforms of the second event, known by then to be from the explosion of several torpedo warheads, also generated a high-frequency bubble signature characteristic of an underwater explosion of about 3–7 tons of TNT.
-When analysts compared the second event with the first, they concluded that the first event was also the explosion of a torpedo.
+When analysts compared the second event with the first, they concluded that the first event was also a torpedo explosion.
 Britain's Blacknest seismic monitoring station, which studies seismic signals generated by underground nuclear explosions and earthquakes, identified two distinct explosions.
-It determined that the two shockwaves were a perfect match and consistent with a torpedo explosion.
+It determined that the two shockwaves perfectly matched and were consistent with torpedo explosions.

 Criticism of government response

-While the rescue crews repeatedly failed to attach to the rescue trunk and to contact potential survivors aboard the submarine, President Putin was shown on TV enjoying himself on a summer holiday at a villa on the Black Sea.
-His seeming indifference outraged the families of the Kursk sailors and many other Russians.
-Amelia Gentleman in The Guardian wrote:
+While rescue crews repeatedly failed to attach to the rescue trunk or contact potential survivors aboard the submarine, President Putin appeared on TV, enjoying a summer holiday at a Black Sea villa.
+His apparent indifference outraged many Russians, including the families of Kursk's crew.
+Amelia Gentleman wrote in The Guardian: